jimsancan/WaterWalls/ReadMe.md

 }

 Strategy -
-  Take all the runs in the array where each value is less than the start and end of the run.
-  Calculate the volume of water based on the differences in each run to find the largest by volume
+  Check each wall against left and right for smallest height difference, store difference Use height differences to find holes, check for valleys

 Big O